fbpx

 Swim Suit and Towel (for water days and swim days – noted on the week’s Camp Chronicle).

-• Before Camp drop-off – parents may park their cars and escort their campers into the building where staff assists.
 Outdoor Adventure Campers registered for Before Camp must be dropped off at Simkus by 8:45am.
-Staff will transport them to McCaslin Park for Summer Camp.
+Staff will transport them to Evergreen School for Summer Camp.

-• Park your car and walk you camper to the appropriate entrance:
+Parents park their cars and walk their camper to the appropriate entrance:

-• Last name A-L, enter through the main entrance (by the circle drive).
+• Last name A-M, drop off at the main entrance (by the circle drive).

 • Do not park in the circle drive/fire lane.